Emerging UNC startups

 SynchroHealth, LLC’s mission is to develop hardware and software solutions for non-invasive detection and aquation of home-based longitudinal healthcare data using remote, Bluetooth low energy (BLE) enabled technologies for synchronous and asynchronous feedback.
 Our first product, BandPass, is a remote-sensing BLE resistance exercise band that closes the gap between clinicians and patients by providing clinically relevant data on compliance and use of exercise training and real-time, bi-directional feedback.

 Global health social enterprise that provides low cost and simple to use solutions to advance radiotherapy cancer treatments in developing countries.
 We use the most updated knowledge in the US and creatively maximize the capability of existing resources in developing countries using a 4-pronged approach (software, hardware service, and training).
 EmpowerRT enables cancer clinics with outdated radiation therapy equipment reduce treatment toxicity at 5-10% of the cost of purchasing modern technology.

 Founder: Sha Chang

-STATApps is creating an augmented reality video game called Adventure Squad, which is designed for pediatric hospital patients.
-The game seeks to engage patients using narrative storytelling and augmented reality to get children out of their beds and walking, thereby improving hospitalizations and patient outcomes.
+STAT Apps is creating an augmented reality video game called Adventure Squad designed for pediatric hospital patients.
+Through narrative storytelling and augmented reality, the game seeks to get children out of their beds and walking, thereby improving hospital experiences and patient outcomes.